Social Media & Internet Law.

 A comprehensive employment policy governing social media use must address the following:

-• Define what "social media" means and which activities and platforms the policy covers — including mention of specific platforms while not limiting coverage to them.
+- Define what "social media" means and which activities and platforms the policy covers, including mention of specific platforms while not limiting coverage to them;

-• Identify who is authorized to post official communications on behalf of the organization.
+- Identify who is authorized to post official communications on behalf of the organization;

-• Explain the durability and reach of electronic information, including the risk that content posted anonymously can often be traced.
+- Explain the durability and reach of electronic information, including the risk that content posted anonymously can often be traced;

-• Specify the extent to which the policy applies to off-duty social media activity conducted on personal time and personal devices.
+- Specify the extent to which the policy applies to off-duty social media activity conducted on personal time and personal devices;

-• Prohibit employees from disparaging the employer, co-workers, customers, or business partners on social media — at or outside the workplace.
+- Prohibit employees from disparaging the employer, co-workers, customers, or business partners on social media, at or outside the workplace;

-• Remind employees of their confidentiality obligations and identify the categories of information whose disclosure constitutes grounds for termination for cause.
+- Remind employees of their confidentiality obligations and identify the categories of information whose disclosure constitutes grounds for termination for cause;

-• Prohibit the unauthorized use of the employer's trademarks, logos, and slogans.
+- Prohibit the unauthorized use of the employer's trademarks, logos, and slogans;

-• Prohibit speaking on behalf of the employer, particularly on matters currently in the news.
+- Prohibit speaking on behalf of the employer, particularly on matters currently in the news;

-• Provide alternative internal channels through which employees may raise workplace concerns.
+- Provide alternative internal channels through which employees may raise workplace concerns.

-Employment Issues and Social Media
+Employment Issues & Social Media.

 Employment Contracts and Social Media

 Appropriately drafted employment contracts and collective agreements provide the strongest available protection for an employer's interests in social media assets.
-A contract provision should expressly stipulate that all social media accounts created by the employee or employer for the purpose of carrying out the employer's business remain the exclusive property of the employer — both during and after the employment relationship.
+A contract provision should expressly stipulate that all social media accounts created by the employee or employer for the purpose of carrying out the employer's business remain the exclusive property of the employer, both during and after the employment relationship.
 Such a provision can be incorporated within a broader clause addressing the ownership of employer-provided devices and the obligation to return company property at the end of employment.

 In unionized workplaces, equivalent protections can be negotiated into the collective agreement.
 The benefit of addressing ownership in these instruments is twofold: it sets clear expectations at the outset of the relationship and provides a legal basis for enforcement in the event of a breach.